Skip to main content

 Health and Medical

 Officials have noted local transmission of mosquito-borne viruses such as dengue and Zika, which pose a relatively low threat to travelers.
-Healthcare on Grenada will be able to sufficiently address general patient needs, though more specialized services will likely require travel or medical evacuation.
-Pharmacies are adequately stocked on the main island, although pharmacies on secondary islands will be more limited in both their numbers and their offerings.
+Vaccines before travel are also required, for example, for yellow fever.
+Healthcare in Grenada will be able to sufficiently address general patient needs, though more specialized services will likely require travel or medical evacuation.
+Pharmacies are adequately stocked on the main island, although pharmacies on secondary islands will be more limited in their numbers and offerings.
+Tap water is not considered safe for drinking unless otherwise directed.

 Political